tonirilix/nested-json-flattener/README.md

 A php package to create cvs files from nested json objects, json files and nested arrays.

 ## Features
 1. The package allows you to select a specific node of the json object or array and flat it.
-The selected node can be flattened wether is a object or collection.
+The selected node can be flattened whether is a object or collection.

 2. It takes in count the full path where a value is stored in a nested json object and uses it as header name.
 Let's use the example below.